 Glass is a moderately entertaining, but overall weak conclusion to M. Night Shyamalan’s Eastrail 177 Trilogy.
 Samuel L. Jackson, Bruce Willis, and James McAvoy range from great to astounding, but can still only do so much to make up for the fairly weak supporting cast, sluggish pacing, and disappointing final act.

 Picking up shortly after Split, Glass begins with metahuman David Dunn (Willis) trying to track down Kevin Wendell Crumb’s villainous alternate personalities, known to the public as “the Horde” (McAvoy).
-After an initial encounter, David and Kevin are captured and placed in a hospital under the care of Doctor Ellie Staple (Sarah Paulson), a psychiatrist who specializes in helping people who falsely believe themselves to be superhuman, along with Dunn’s self-proclaimed archenemy, Elijah Price/Mr. Glass (Samuel L. Jackson).
-Once Price learns of his fellow patients, he hatches a plan to aide the Horde and set up a rematch between the two nigh-invulnerable brawlers for the world to see.
+After an initial encounter, David and Kevin are captured and placed in a hospital under the care of Doctor Ellie Staple (Sarah Paulson), a psychiatrist who specializes in helping people who falsely believe themselves to be superhuman.
+There the two cross paths with another of Staple’s patients, Dunn’s self-proclaimed archenemy, Elijah Price/Mr. Glass (Samuel L. Jackson).
+Once Price learns of Dunn and Crumb’s capture, he hatches a plan to aide the Horde and set up a rematch between the two nigh-invulnerable brawlers for the world to see.

 While I may not be as forgiving as Mrs. Price, I was still able to let most of Glass’ issues slide because of how well it works when Dunn, Price, and Crumb share the spotlight.
 This is a film that lives on star power, and Willis, Jackson, and McAvoy are just enough to keep it on life support.